cedardb/docs/content/technology.md

 This approach ensures that short-running queries are completed quickly without huge compilation overhead, while more complex long-running queries benefit from increased optimization.

  ![Codegen in CedarDB](/images/tpchprofiles.svg)
 You can see effect of adaptive query execution in above picture.
-While compiling and optimizing a query has
+It compares the same query executed in three different modes.
+While compiling and optimizing a query has a significant overhead (the bar labeled 'C' in the middle), adaptively compiling the query while it is already running can significantly improve performance even for queries taking only 20 milliseconds!